akshaybabloo/php-mysql-notes/README.md

 Now, we should tell the Apache to serve the files from the `Sites` folder rather than the default one.
 To do that, do the following:

 1. Open the `Terminal`.
 2. Type in `cd /etc/apache2/users/`.
 Then type `ls`, this will list out files that are present.
-If in case you do find some files do look into it to check whether it matches the text below.
+If you in case do find some files, do look into it to check whether it matches the text below.
 But if you find `Guest.conf` just ignore it, this file is for guest users.
 3. Type in `sudo nano YourUserName.conf` - create a YourUserName.conf file using nano editor - make sure you write in your username.
 For me, it is `sudo nano akshayrajgollahalli.conf`.
 4. This command will open an editor, type in the following